thomykay/dhbw-projectmanagement1/lesson 206 - sprint review, retrospective/lesson 206 - slides.md

 ---
 <!-- _backgroundColor: lightblue -->

-## Sprint Review - Share with the whole course ⏲️15min
+## Sprint Review - Share with the whole course

 ![width:600px](graphics/five-finger-feedback.drawio.svg)

+How did it go?
+What did you learn?
+What was valuable?
+What was challenging?

 ---
 <!-- _backgroundColor: lightblue -->